CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Backup-and-Restore-NetQ.md

 toc: 3
 ---

-You should back up your NetQ data according to your company policy.
-Typically this includes after key configuration changes and on a scheduled basis.

-These topics describe how to back up and also restore your NetQ data for the NetQ On-premises Appliance and VMs.
+Back up your NetQ data according to your company policy.
+The following sections describe how to back up and restore your NetQ data for the NetQ On-premises Appliance and VMs.

 {{<notice note>}}
 These procedures <em>do not</em> apply to your NetQ Cloud Appliance or VM.
 The NetQ cloud service handles data backups automatically.